Endocrinology Rotation Educational Objectives

 - Thyroid disease.
 Diagnostic evaluation and

-management of the functional thyroid disorders ( hypothyroidism and
+management of the functional thyroid disorders (hypothyroidism and

 hyperthyroidism).
-Treatment options for hyperthyroidism.
-Evaluation
+Treatment options for hypothyroidism and hyperthyroidism.

-of anatomic thyroid abnormalities (simple goiter, multinodular
+Evaluation of anatomic thyroid abnormalities (simple goiter, multinodular

 goiter and solitary thyroid nodule) to include use of nuclear